 Samhainophobia – Fear of Halloween

-In many cases, Samhainophobia is accompanied by other phobias such as the fear of ghosts, fear of witchcraft and fear of darkness.
+In many cases, Samhainophobia is accompanied by other phobias such as the fear of ghosts, fear of witchcraft, and fear of darkness.
 If you have a fear or phobia and can’t cope with it by yourself, please read our article on fear, or contact us for a free consultation.
-We can offer you support with anxiety and/or phobias via counselling, psychotherapy or Neuro Linguistic Programming.
+We can offer you support with anxiety and/or phobias via counselling, psychotherapy or Phobia Therapy.

 To summarize, undoubtedly we all have fears.
 The triggers for these fears are, most of the time, outside our control and may be difficult to understand.
 So be it Halloween, All Hallows Eve or The Day of the Dead, these celebrations all tell us about death and give us an insight into how we may address it.
 Our Halloween traditions may allow us the chance to confront death, take it less seriously or consider our own thoughts and feelings towards it.
 It is also a chance for us to celebrate our loved ones who are no longer with us.
 These are all very good reasons to celebrate Halloween.
 After all, death, like birth, is part of the natural cycle of life.